ajgruber/Gruber-Sciencelab-Website/content/research/CancerGenomicsTranscriptomics/index.md

 ##- example
 ---

-Cancer genomes harbour various molecular features, such as tumor mutation burden (TMB), specific driver gene mutations and mutational signatures.
-We subtype tumors based on their genomic features at a fine level of detail and investigate their association with clinical features.
+Tumors harbour various molecular features, such as tumor mutation burden, specific driver gene mutations and mutational signatures.
+We are subtyping cancers based on their various molecular alterations at a fine level of detail and investigate their association with clinical outcomes.